 He also directed The Choir’s Centennial performances at the Kennedy Center and Carnegie Hall (1999-2000), performances at Saint Paul’s Chapel and Trinity Church, Wall Street as part of a series of concerts entitled Remember to Love, presented in observance of the 10th Anniversary of 9/11, and most recently Mendelssohn’s Elijah at the Music Center at Strathmore (2013).
 Commissioned works during Mr. Funfgeld’s tenure have included Libby Larsen’s Cantata I It Am – The Shewings of Julian of Norwich, co-commissioned with the BBC Proms; and Stephen Paulus’ A Dream of Time, commissioned in honor of Funfgeld’s 25th anniversary with The Bach Choir and included in the Songs of Hope recording for Analekta in 2011.

 Mr. Funfgeld is a 1976 graduate of Westminster Choir College, where he studied under Dr. Joseph Flummerfelt.
 In 1986, he received the Alumni Merit Award for excellence in musical performance.
 In 2007, Mr. Funfgeld was awarded an honorary Doctor of Humane Letters degree from Lehigh University in recognition of his musical accomplishments locally, nationally, and internationally.
+Most recently, in April 2018, Mr. Funfgeld was awarded a Doctor of Humane Letters from Moravian College by President Bryan L. Grigsby, who noted that his "contributions to music on the local, national and global stage are well documented and his impact will be felt for years to come through the recordings captured during his exemplary tenure as Artistic Director and Conductor.”
 Photo Credit: Trevor Dixon

 Bridget George came to The Bach Choir as Executive Director in 1997.
 She has led the administration of The Choir through the implementation of five Strategic plans and 20 concert seasons that have included the Centennial Celebration (1998-2000) and performances at Kennedy Center, Carnegie Hall, Severance Hall, Saint Paul’s Chapel, Trinity Church Wall Street, and the Music Center at Strathmore.
 Ms. George was responsible for booking and administering The Choir’s eight-concert United Kingdom tour in 2003, including a performance for the BBC Proms.